-SRC Caseworker Help, SRC caseworkers are trained and experienced staff who can assist undergraduate students at the University of Sydney with issues that affect them every day, by providing independent advice, advocacy and support.
+SRC Caseworker Help: SRC caseworkers are professional and experienced staff who can assist undergraduate students at the University of Sydney with issues that affect them, by providing independent advice, advocacy and support.
 The service is FREE, independent and confidential.
-Helping with issues such as academic appeals, Centrelink queries, tenancy advice, work-related problems and many more.
+Helping with issues such as academic appeals, Centrelink queries, tenancy advice, work-related problems and much more.

-SRC Books is the only second-hand bookshop on campus where you can sell your old text books and get your new ones at low cost.
+SRC Books is the only second-hand bookshop on campus where you can sell your old text books for cash and get your new ones at low cost.